D-Alex00/Hello-World/README.md

 Just a repository
 Hi there, Alex here

-I like food and playung vieo games...
+I like food and play vieo games...
 But that changes when i stared to watch anime.